za-h-ra/100DaysOfCode/rules.md

 ## Commitment

-- The Complete Elixir and Phoenix Bootcamp by Stephen Grider
+- The Web Development Bootcamp 2023 by Colt Steele

-(Will add more once finished.
-But the goal is to focus on one thing at a time)
+- Cracking the Coding Interview Book
+- JavaScript Data Structures & Algorithms Masterclass

+The commitment is to excel in Interviewing, Data Structures & Algorithms, and continue my learning in JavaScript/React.

 ## Start Date

-### Monday, March 27, 2023
+### Monday, May 15, 2023

 ## Additional Rules